Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Introduction

 \subsection{Acknowledgments}

-The first and third named authors are supported in part by the DFG Research Unit FOR2402.
-The second named author is supported by UKRI EPSRC Programme Grant EP/S026347/1.
-The third named author is also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689).
-The authors would like thank Frederic Patras, Lo\"ic Foissy and Kurusch Ebrahimi-Fard for fruitful conversations which took place at the conference \say{Structural Aspects of Signatures and Rough Paths} held at the Centre for Advanced Study (CAS) of Oslo, where a preliminary version of these results was presented.
-They would also like to thank the Mathematische Forschungsinstitut Oberwolfrach for their warm hospitality during the final stage of the writing of this manuscript.
+CB and NT were partially supported by the DFG Research Unit FOR2402 at the start of this project.
+EF is supported by UKRI EPSRC Programme Grant EP/S026347/1.
+NT is also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – The Berlin Mathematics Research Center MATH+ (EXC-2046/1, project ID: 390685689) and CRC/TRR 388 "Rough Analysis, Stochastic Dynamics and Related Fields" – Project ID 516748464.
+We would like thank Frederic Patras, Lo\"ic Foissy and Kurusch Ebrahimi-Fard for fruitful conversations which took place at the conference \say{Structural Aspects of Signatures and Rough Paths} held at the Centre for Advanced Study (CAS) of Oslo, where a preliminary version of these results was presented.
+We are also grateful to the Mathematische Forschungsinstitut Oberwolfrach for their warm hospitality during the final stage of the writing of this manuscript.